Our Mission Statement

 This Foundation was created to benefit individuals who need support as they move through the process of getting and staying sober from alcohol and drugs.

 The inspiration for the Corvino Foundation is the loss of a brother, son, and friend, Craig Corvino, who succumbed to his alcohol and drug addiction in January 2019.
 Craig started his journey toward recovery in the New Jersey court system and lived in a Recovery House with the goal of staying sober.

 Craig’s sobriety was fleeting as his desire to get high grew and eventually overcame him when decisions about housing and work became overwhelming.

-Our goal as a Foundation is to help people like Craig to overcome obstacles to making the transition to a sober living community as they leave a Halfway House by providing scholarships and a team to support and guide them.
+Our goal as a Foundation is to help people like Craig to overcome obstacles to making the transition to a sober living community as they leave a Treatment Center by providing scholarships and a team to support and guide them.

 In the end it is up to the newly sober individual to accept the gift of guidance and support, to establish a foundation of life skills to grow from.

 The key to long term sobriety is a person’s ability to surrender (to ask for and accept help) and follow directions.